top of page

 7. Drink instead of mindlessly snacking

-Whenever you have that urge to unnecessarily snack (Guilty as charged over here) instead drink water.
+Whenever you have that urge to unnecessarily snack (guilty as charged over here) instead drink water.
 A method that has been proven to be effective is to drink a sip of water in between each number when counting to 100.
 This is thought to kick that urge to grab a snack when you’re actually not really hungry, but are mindlessly eating as we often do in times of boredom or stress.

 8. Replace Juice and Soda with carbonated/Infused water